lemonwasp/lemonwasp/README.md

 > A team-developed web application designed to help seniors and their families stay connected through asynchronous video communication.

-The system allows family videos to be delivered to senior users while reaction videos can be recorded and returned.
+The application delivers family videos to senior users and automatically records reaction videos during playback.

 ### Engineering Focus